IPC’s own carbon emissions reduction measures and results

 Carbon emissions compensated

+For the eleventh consecutive year we have partnered with the Climate Neutral Group to compensate our carbon emissions.
+The last nine years of emissions have been fully offset with Gold Standard credits.
 IPC’s collaboration with Climate Neutral Group to compensate our emissions contributes to the UN Sustainable Development Goals (SDGs) by enhancing climate change action and improving the living conditions of others.
-In particular, this project makes a positive contribution to the following SDGs:

 Waste manage efforts

-Reductions in our paper use are driven through the continued implementation of a minimal printing policy and – unless there are good and pressing reasons – IPC encourages the printing of documents in black and white and on double-sided paper only.
-Our printing paper is 100% Forest Stewardship Council (FSC) and EU Ecolabel certified.
-In addition, continued provision of recycling facilities in our communal areas enables employees to recycle glass, cardboard and plastic.
+- Printing paper is 100% Forest Stewardship Council (FSC) and EU Ecolabel certified.
+Reductions in our paper use are driven through continued implementation of a minimal printing policy.
+Unless there are good and pressing reasons, IPC encourages the printing of documents in black and white and on double-sided paper only.
+We continue to provide recycling facilities in our communal areas so that employees can recycle glass, cardboard and plastic.